kirakernel/k3-agi/README.md

 </div>

 > [!IMPORTANT]
-> ***Note:*** This repository is exclusively for my personal notes.
+> This repository is exclusively for my personal notes.
 I will not be committing any content from Udacity.
 Thank you.